THOMASELOVE/432-classes-2025/class27/README.md

 5. Bonus A on [Campuswire](https://campuswire.com/) is also due at noon on Wednesday 2025-04-30.
 I've reminded you enough on this, I think.
 6. After you have completed the **CWRU course evaluation** at <https://webapps.case.edu/courseevals/>, which you can do at any time now, please email me to let me know, and if I receive such an email (please use the subject line **432 course evaluation done**) from you, I will stop pestering you to do it.

-## Four Interesting post-432 Pathways
+## Four Interesting post-432 Learning Pathways

 1. Frank Harrell's Short Course on Regression Modeling Strategies <https://hbiostat.org/doc/rms/4day.html> given annually (costs money) and his [book on the same subject](https://hbiostat.org/doc/rms/book/) (available online).
 2. Richard McIlreath's Statistical Rethinking course <https://github.com/rmcelreath/stat_rethinking_2024> with lectures (from 2023) posted to  YouTube.
 Bayesian ways of thinking are a major focus here.